 - If you select the Default Object Repository option then an OR file will be created in the default folder which will contain all the fetched objects.

 - JNLP file of Mainframe Recorder is getting downloaded.

 - Save the downloaded JNLP file and launch it to launch the Mainframe Recorder.

-- If you select Choose Object Repository option then tree of existing OR files will be displayed.
-You can select any OR file or create new OR file.
+- If you select the Choose Object Repository option then a tree of existing OR files will be displayed.
+You can select any OR file or create a new OR file.

-- Click on Start Recording to begin recording process.
+- Click on Start Recording to begin the recording process.